fpsdf/fpsdf.github.io/_posts/2023-03-03-building-without-frameworks.md

 I recently built a tiny little tool this way (I'll share it here soon), and it reminded me that simplicity can be a feature, not a limitation.
 It loads fast.
 It works offline.
 There’s no client-side routing to debug.
 And I can deploy it anywhere in seconds — GitHub Pages, a zip file, whatever.

 Don’t get me wrong: I love modern tools.
-I’m learning React.
 I see the power of components, state, all that good stuff.
 But sometimes, stripping things back reminds me *why* I like to build things in the first place.

 No tool between me and the idea.